-Maybe your idea of conservationists is Birkenstock-wearing, granola-munching hippies with picket signs in front the Capitol building blasting slogans linking global warning to the extinction of the Macedonia Dodo Bird.
+Maybe your idea of conservationists is Birkenstock-wearing, granola-munching hippies with picket signs in front the Capitol building blasting slogans linking global warming to the extinction of the Macedonian Dodo Bird.

 (Whether or not that's an accurate depiction is not terribly germane here, as the Macedonian Dodo Bird is a figment of someone's imagination.
 It was actually the Mauritian Dodo bird that's extinct.)

 So extinct they're made out of plastic.